 One way to help maintain the ecological connections between our native plants and animals is to use local native plants around our properties.
 There are many species of plants in our bushlands, coastal heaths, wetlands and along streams that are attractive and useful and provide important habitat for our biodiversity.
-For a good list to get started click here.
+A good place to start is this Break O’Day native plant list.

 If you are interested in threatened species some good places to find information are:

 The Tasmanian Threatened Species Link website.
 Including planning and management information, map search tools and links to lists of threatened species (with species information) and other sources.